According to the CDC, 42.4% of Americans are obese.

 Follow-up after Vertical Sleeve Gastrectomy

-After your gastric surgery is complete, you’ll have to stay 1-2 days in the hospital.
+After your gastric surgery, you’ll have to stay 1-2 days in the hospital.
 Once they’ve released you, avoid any strenuous activity for the next 2-3 weeks.
-After the 3-week mark has passed, you can go back to your regular routine.
+After the 3-week mark, you can return to your routine.